Opinion: What does North Korea actually want?

 - The new tests flag North Korea as a major challenge for US foreign policy, says Cathcart

-Adam Cathcart is a lecturer in Chinese history at the University of Leeds (United Kingdom) and the editor of Sino-NK.com
+Adam Cathcart is a lecturer in Chinese history at the University of Leeds (United Kingdom) and the editor of Sino-NK.com.
+The views in this article are those of the author.

 (CNN)North Korea has carried out its fifth nuclear test, and Kim Jong Un is smiling.